jarusll/the-logs/index.md

 # 2022-04-25

 I solved one more problem today.
 I'll ramp up as I go.
-I am solving rustlings, will make rust my competetive programming language.
+I am solving rustlings, will make rust my competitive programming language.

 I have integrated asserts in my programming, poor mans tdd.
 I like it.